-Being pregnant is such good news and yes, there are hundreds of complications which surprises a woman in her grateful journey of 9 months.
+Being pregnant is such good news, and yes, there are hundreds of complications that surprise a woman in her grateful journey of 9 months.
 You might have heard about the Pregnancy Induced Hypertension (PIH).
 This is also called gestational hypertension.
 Doctors determine that an individual has Pregnancy Induced Hypertension when there is an abnormal level of protein in the urine.

 What Exactly Is PIH?

-Pregnancy Induced Hypertension develops high blood pressure during the pregnancy.
-This problem is even classified into three types namely the toxemia and pre-eclampsia and toxemia of pregnancy.
-It is just because of the fluid retention and presence of the protein in the urine, there are chances for this high blood pressure in the pregnant women.
+Pregnancy Induced Hypertension develops high blood pressure during pregnancy.
+This problem is even classified into three types, namely the toxemia and pre-eclampsia and toxemia of pregnancy.
+It is just because of the fluid retention and presence of the protein in the urine.
+There are chances for this high blood pressure in pregnant women.

 What Are The Symptoms Of PIH?

-These are the symptoms which one must be aware of while pregnant and doubt that they are having hypertension.
+These are the symptoms that one must be aware of while pregnant and doubt that they have hypertension.

 - While vomiting sensation is common, the occurrence of blood in it is not common.